Dorothy Fraser: Early life and career

 Fraser was raised in Nūhaka, Hawkes Bay.
 Her parents were Ernest and Kate Tucker, the first of their eight children, and she had Ngāti Kahungunu ancestry.
 She was educated in Gisborne at Kaiti School (1936–39) and then Gisborne High School (1939–43).

-At an early age she was interested in politics and she obtained special dispensation to join the Labour Party when she was 14 years old, becoming the youngest person to ever join the Labour Party in its history.
+At an early age, she was interested in politics and she obtained special dispensation to join the Labour Party when she was 14 years old, becoming the youngest person to ever join the Labour Party in its history.
 She proceeded to form a junior branch of the Labour Party in Gisborne.
 At age 15 she was the branch delegate to the annual Labour Party conference, the youngest person there.

 In 1947 she married Bill Fraser, and had two children together.
 Bill was MP for St Kilda from 1957 to 1981 and Dorothy worked for many years as his unpaid electorate secretary.
 It was said by contemporaries such as Warren Freer that Fraser overshadowed her husband with many thinking that she was better suited to be in Parliament.

 Political career

-She served on Dunedin Hospital Board for 27 years from 1953 to 1956 and again between 1962 and 1986.
+She served on the Dunedin Hospital Board for 27 years from 1953 to 1956 and again between 1962 and 1986.
 She served as the chair of the board between 1974 and 1986, the first woman to do so.
-Initially she had to be persuaded to stand for the Hospital Board and did not expect to win.
-She was stunned at her election and the Monday after she planned to resign her seat, but was talked out of it by friends.
+Initially, she had to be persuaded to stand for the Hospital Board and did not expect to win.
+She was stunned at her election and the Monday after she planned to resign her seat but was talked out of it by friends.

 She was a Dunedin City Councillor for four years, winning a by-election in 1970 (only the second woman elected) and was re-elected in 1971.
 In 1977 she unsuccessfully stood for Dunedin's mayoralty, finishing second to Cliff Skeggs.

 She was on the executive of the Labour Party from 1958 to 1961 and was made a life member of the party.
 When her husband Bill announced in 1979 he would retire as MP for St Kilda, Fraser sought to replace him as the Labour nominee in the seat.
-This caused confusion as it contradicted with Bill stating that his main reason for retiring was to spend more time with his family.
-She nevertheless became a front runner to win the nomination, alongside university lecturer Michael Cullen, from a field of seven nominees.
-At the selection meeting in April 1980 she performed worse than expected.
+This caused confusion as it contradicted Bill stating that his main reason for retiring was to spend more time with his family.
+She nevertheless became a front-runner to win the nomination, alongside university lecturer Michael Cullen, from a field of seven nominees.
+At the selection meeting in April 1980, she performed worse than expected.
 Speaking early, she had a runny nose from a cold and was too short to reach the microphone to be heard properly.
 She ultimately lost the nomination to Cullen.